 People with diabetes have a higher risk for heart attacks and strokes.
 High blood pressure and high cholesterol increase this risk even more.
-Controlling blood pressure and cholesterol are very important for preventing heart attacks and strokes in people with diabetes.
+Controlling blood pressure and cholesterol are very important for preventing heart attacks and strokes.

 A healthy lifestyle, especially watching how much you eat and exercising every day, can help prevent heart attack and stroke.
 A daily 30-minute walk will lower your risk.

 Other things you can do to lower your risk are:

 - Exercise if you can.

 - Do not smoke cigarettes.
 Talk with your doctor or nurse if you need help quitting.

 - Take your medicines the way your doctor and nurse ask you to.

 When you have extra cholesterol in your blood, it builds up inside the walls of your heart's arteries (blood vessels).
 This buildup is called plaque.
 It narrows your arteries and reduces, or even stops, blood flow.
 This can cause a heart attack, stroke, or other serious heart disease.

 Your doctor should check your cholesterol level at least once a year.
 Cholesterol target goals (in mg/dL) for adults are:

 - Total cholesterol should be less than 200